inveneo/amat/server/README.txt

-README.txt for AMAT Server: Automated Monitoring And Tunnels
+README.txt for Automated Monitoring And Tunnels (AMAT) Server

 This is a Pylons server that acts as the common endpoint for AMAT tunnels.